sindaaaa/sindaaaa/README.md

 - 👋 Hi, I’m @sindaaaa
 - 👀 I’m interested in Cloud computing, Devops, DevSecops.
-- 🌱 I’m currently Preparing for the AWS Solution Architect Associate certification.
 - 💞️ I’m looking to collaborate on some open source Devops project.
 - 📫 How to reach me @sindamziou@gmail.com